-Weston Solutions, Inc. (WESTON) has been retained by L'Anse Warden Electric Company, LLC (LWEC) to perform an emissions testing program on the Boiler No. 1 exhaust duct at the LWEC facility located in L'Anse, Baraga County, Michigan.
+Weston Solutions, Inc. (WESTON) was retained by L'Anse Warden Electric Company, LLC (LWEC) to perform an emissions testing program on the Boiler No. 1 exhaust duct at the LWEC facility located in L'Anse, Baraga County, Michigan.
 Boiler No. 1 was previously a coal, oil, and gas-fired steam generating station and has been converted to burn biomass.
 The objective of this test program is to satisfy the requirements set forth by the Michigan Department of Environmental Quality (MDEQ) Air Quality Division (AQD) Consent Order (AQD No. 35-2016).
 The Consent Order contains provisions requiring four successive quarters of emission stack testing for hydrogen chloride (HCl) on EUBOILER No. 1, followed by two semi-annual HCl emission stack tests for HCl, followed by one further HCl emission stack test within the succeeding three years thereafter.
-Boiler No. 1 is identified as EUBOILER No. 1, and the facility currently operates under the State of Michigan Renewable Operating Permit (ROP) No. MI-ROP-B4260-2011 and Permit to Install (PTI) 67-16.
+This report documents the results of the first of two semi-annual HCl stack tests.
+Boiler No. 1 is identified as EUBOILER No. 1, and the facility currently operates under the State of Michigan Renewable Operating Permit (ROP) No. MI-ROP-B4260-2011 and Permit to Install (PTI) 53-17.

-WESTON's Integrated Air Services (IAS) group completed the fourth quarter 2016 required testing on 7 December 2016.
-Mr. Tom Gasloli of the MDEQ was present throughout the testing.
+WESTON's Integrated Air Services (IAS) group conducted the first semi-annual required testing on 17 October 2017.
+There were no representatives of the MDEQ present during the testing.